Hamster45105/lawnicons-nightly/README.md

 ## Contributing
-If you can help improve the [GitHub Action](https://github.com/Hamster45105/lawnicons-nightly/blob/main/.github/workflows/daily_release.yml) in any way, please fork and make a pull request!
+If you can help improve the [GitHub Action](https://github.com/Hamster45105/lawnicons-nightly/blob/main/.github/workflows/daily_release.yml) in any way, please fork and make a pull request.

+If you just find this helpful, please give the repo a star!

+## Note
+I do not maintain or own Lawnicons, I just made this repository to help people get access to new icons faster.

+Thanks to all the [Lawnicons contributors](https://github.com/LawnchairLauncher/lawnicons/graphs/contributors)for helping to develop such a great icon pack!